krunalpatel0719/Social-Media-Website/readme.md

 - Removing friends from Friends List
 - Writing comments, like/dislike button, sharing posts

-Languages used for platform development are ReactJs, CSS, and HTML, and we will use MySQL for DB construction.
+Languages will be used for platform development are ReactJs, CSS, and HTML, and we will use MySQL for DB construction.